Article I. Purpose

 (iv) to such other individuals with special ties to the WBG or the Society as the Board of Directors shall determine from time to time, provided, however, that such Members shall be non-voting; and,

-(v) to the surviving spouse/ registered domestic partner of any Member.
+(v) to the surviving spouse/registered domestic partner of any Member.

 Section 2.
 Membership Application.

-Applicants eligible under Section 1 of this Article shall become Members upon filing with the secretary a written application in such form as the Board of Directors shall from time to time determine.
+Applicants eligible under Section 1 of this Article shall become Members upon filing with the Society’s Secretary a written application in such form as the Board of Directors shall from time to time determine.
 Surviving spouses/registered domestic partners shall succeed automatically to the membership of their spouses/partners, if they so desire.

 Section 3.
 Refusal or Termination of Membership.

 The Board of Directors may refuse to allow the membership of any person upon a determination by the Board of Directors that such membership would not be in the best interests of the Society.
-In addition, a Member may be removed from membership by a vote of eight (8) directors whenever, in the judgment of those directors, such removal is in the interest of the Society.
+In addition, a Member may be removed from membership by a vote of eight (8) Directors whenever, in the judgment of those Directors, such removal is in the interest of the Society.

 Section 4.
 Resignation.

 Any Member may resign by filing a written resignation with the Secretary, but such resignation shall not relieve the Member so resigning of the obligation to pay any dues, assessments or other charges theretofore accrued and unpaid.